vinodkumar007-lang/vinodkumar007-lang/README.md

         Metadata metadata = new Metadata();
         int totalFilesProcessed = 0;

-        // Process each file: copy from source blob URL to new blob location for (BatchFile batchFile : message.getBatchFiles()) {
+        for (BatchFile batchFile : message.getBatchFiles()) {
             String targetBlobPath = buildTargetBlobPath(
                     message.getSourceSystem(),